JarvisYeh/Ad-Comp-Network/README.md

 iperf Done.
 ```
-UDP packet transfer from h2 to h3 is not blocked, therefore, the bandwidth here is 1.03Mbps.
+UDP packet transfer from h2 to h3 port 999 is not blocked, therefore, the bandwidth here is 1.03Mbps.

 ###### Host 3